manastalukdar/manastalukdar.github.io/website-nuxt3/blog/2019/09/04/some-thoughts-on-engineering-internships/readme.md

 ## Other

-The primary goal of an internship should be converting the intern into a full-time employee if their work performance meets the bar.
+One of the primary goals of an internship should be converting the intern into a full-time employee if their work performance meets the bar.
 It is very common that once an intern has accepted the returning full-time offer, they may actually not start until months later, and perhaps even a year later. in these cases, it is critical that the EM schedules regular check-ins with the incoming employee so they remain engaged and connected to the company and the team.